 - Direct demand- When goods or services satisfy an individual’s wants directly is known as direct demand.

-- Derived demand or Indirect demand- The goods or services demanded or needed for manufacturing goods and satisfy the consumer directly is known as derived demand.
+- Derived demand or Indirect demand- The goods or services demanded or needed for manufacturing goods and which satisfy the consumer indirectly is known as derived demand.

 - Joint demand-To produce a product there are many things that are related to each other, for example, to produce bread, we need services like an oven, fuel, flour mill, etc. So, the demand for other additional things to produce a product is known as joint demand.

-- Composite demand-A composite demand can be described when goods and services are utilized for more than one cause.
+- Composite demand-A composite demand can be described when goods and services are utilised for more than one cause.
 Example- Coal.

 The Law of Demand

-Law of demand is interpreted as ‘quantity demand of product comes down if the price of the product goes up.’
-That is if the cost of the product goes up then the aggregate quantity demanded falls.
+Law of demand is interpreted as ‘quantity demanded of a product comes down if the price of the product goes up, keeping other factors constant.’
+That is if the cost of the product goes up, then the aggregate quantity demanded falls.
 Because the opportunity cost of customer increase which leads customers to go for any other substitute or they may not purchase it.
 The law of demand and its exceptions are really inquisitive concepts.

-Consumer proclivity theory assists us to comprehend which combination of 2 commodities a customer will purchase based on the market prices of the commodities and subject to a customer’s budget restriction.
+Consumer proclivity theory assists us in comprehending which combination of 2 commodities a customer will purchase based on the market prices of the commodities and subject to a customer’s budget restriction.
 The amount of a commodity a customer actually purchases is the interesting part.
-This is best elucidated in Microeconomics utilizing the demand function.
+This is best elucidated in Microeconomics utilising the demand function.